Textile Development and Marketing BS Degree Program

 - Economics: 9 credits.

-NOTE: Students must have taken the following course prior to entering the program: EC 141
+NOTE: Students must have taken the following course prior to entering the program: An introductory macroeconomics or microeconomics course (eg. EC 141 or EC 242).

 *Credits from AAS will apply as appropriate